Products

 (7) Induction Hardening

 Induction Hardening is a heat treatment performed to harden the surface by induction-heating of the steel, composed of 0.3% carbon.
-For gear products, induction hardening is effective for hardening tooth areas including tooth surface and the tip, however, the root may not be hardened in some cases.
+For gear products, induction hardening is effective for hardening tooth areas including the tooth surface and the tip, however, the root may not be hardened in some cases.

 Generally, the precision of gears declines from deformation caused by induction hardening.